 - Free images: use images and photos only if explicit reference is made to free commercial use.

-- Despite free commercial use, you are often required to give credit to the author (e.g. the photographer); you must therefore include the name of the photographer or designer under the image so that it is clear to everyone who created this work.
+- Despite free commercial use, you're often required to give credit to the author (e.g. the photographer).
+That means you must include the name of the photographer or designer under the image so that it's clear to everyone who created this work.

-- Buy images if no free commercial use is offered (e.g. Adobe Stock) and keep the invoice as proof and at best again a screenshot for documentation.
+- Buy images if no free commercial use is offered (e.g. Adobe Stock) and keep the invoice as proof.
+It's best again to store a screenshot for documentation.

-Furthermore, you should always ask yourself the following questions when you see an image or photo online that you would like to use:
+Furthermore, you should always ask yourself the following questions when you see an image or photo online you'd like to use:

-- Who is the author of the work? (e.g. on an Instagram site this is often not clear)
+- Who is the author of the work? (e.g. it's not always clear on an Instagram page)

 Examples for the correct handling of photos

 Example 1: Private blog

-Let's assume that you run a blog that you use purely for private purposes.
+Let's assume you run a blog that you use purely for private purposes.
 To make your texts a little more attractive, you consider copying an image from Google and pasting it into your blog.
 This is a reproduction of a work protected by copyright and is therefore illegal unless you have given your consent (preferably in writing).

 Even if the penalty is higher for commercial operators and the claim for damages is usually higher, you should avoid such situations.
 It's best to use platforms like Unsplash, Pixabay or Pexels.
 Here you can find images and photographs for free commercial use.

 Example 2: Online shop

-In many webshops, it is precisely these image rights that are not taken into account at all; however, the manufacturer rarely sues, since there is usually a contractual relationship between the copyright holder (manufacturer) and the distributor (webshop) and a lawsuit would weaken this.
+In many webshops, it's precisely these image rights that are not taken into account at all.
+However, the manufacturer rarely sues since there is usually a contractual relationship between the copyright holder (manufacturer) and the distributor (webshop) and a lawsuit would weaken this.

 How do I react to warnings?